- 8

 - 16

-Mkomazi National Park is one of Tanzania’s lesser-known gems—a peaceful, uncrowded wilderness nestled in the northeastern part of the country, bordering Kenya’s Tsavo West National Park.
-This vast, semi-arid savannah is a refuge for rare species, stunning landscapes, and conservation success stories.
-For travelers seeking off-the-beaten-path adventures with a focus on endangered wildlife and scenic solitude, Mkomazi offers a truly rewarding experience.
+Mkomazi National Park is one of Tanzania’s lesser-known gems—an uncrowded, peaceful wilderness nestled in the northeastern part of the country, bordering Kenya’s Tsavo West National Park.
+This vast, semi-arid savannah is a refuge for rare species, dramatic landscapes, and vital conservation efforts.
+For travelers seeking off-the-beaten-path adventures with a focus on endangered wildlife and tranquil landscapes, Mkomazi offers a truly rewarding experience.

-Mkomazi’s terrain is a blend of open savannah, acacia woodland, and rocky hills with views of Mount Kilimanjaro and the Pare and Usambara Mountains in the distance.
-This picturesque backdrop is home to an array of wildlife including:
+Mkomazi’s terrain blends open savannah, acacia woodlands, and rocky outcrops, framed by sweeping views of Mount Kilimanjaro, and the Pare and Usambara Mountains.
+The park is home to:

 Elephants